Sarutobikazuya3003/prog6221-part1-ST10148045-Leo-D.-Angelo-Mekonnen/README.md

-Function of C# Application
+Function of C# Application.
  This is a C# console application for scaling and modifying recipes.

 There are three classes defined in the application: MainClass, Ingredient, and Recipe.